nextflow-io/training/docs/basic_training/setup.md

     This tutorial workshop requires `NXF_VER=23.10.0`, or later.

-If you have exported `NXF_VER` variable, execute `nextflow -version` again to confirm that the change has taken effect.
+If you have exported the `NXF_VER` variable, execute `nextflow -version` again to confirm that the change has taken effect.